rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

  	* If the oversized material will not fit in a box, it should be placed in an oversized folder as the top container.
   	* Oversized folders of these dimensions (i.e. will fit on the OP shelves) should be handled as an OP.
   	* Rolled items and scroll boxes that will fit on 38x34" shelves should also be handled as OPs
-  	* OP folders or OP rolled items serve as top containers in ArchivesSpace
+  	* OP folders or OP rolled items serve as top containers in ASpace
-  		* OP folder container profile in ArchivesSpace = box folder (56x34 or less)
+  		* OP folder container profile in ArchivesSpace = box folder (38x34 or less)
   	 	* Rolled item container profile = rolled item
   	  	* Scroll box container profile = scroll box [choose best size]
+  	* OP folders should be given OP numbers to indicate that it is being onsite on the OP shelves.
+In a collection OPs should be a separate sequence of numbers from the general box number sequence (i.e. OP1, OP2, etc.).
+When making the label, there is no space between OP and the number (i.e. OP1).
+ * #### Oversized material larger than 38x36" and up to 56x34" (XOPs)
+ 	* Any oversized material larger than 38x36" should be handled as an XOP because it will need to be stored on the XOP shelves in the Nunnery.
+  	* Oversized artifacts and computer hardware that need to be stored on the XOP shelves due to size should also be handled as XOPs.
+  	* XOPs serve as top containers in ASpace
+   		*XOP folder container profile in ASpace = box folder (56x34 or less)